The Entry-Level Rig

 Opinions vary when it comes to the necessity of a dedicated sound card.
-While integrated solutions were less viable for serious computing setups a decade ago, in our opinion they're fine for entry-level or even mid-range usage today.
-If you're of the opposing mindset and you have the cash to burn, by all means buy an audio card.
-Asus has arguably displaced Creative as the standard choice among enthusiasts, and although both outfits offer decent products for $40 or less, it seems worthwhile to spend another $30 or so on the Xonar DX, which is also our pick for the Enthusiast's PC.
-We assume you'll use the same sound card for at least three years, quite possibly longer, and you may eventually tap into the DX's broader array of features.
+While integrated solutions were less viable for serious computing setups a decade ago, we think they're fine for entry-level or even mid-range usage today.
+If you disagree and you have the cash to burn, by all means buy an audio card.

 You may think a 500W power supply isn't up to snuff for a new gaming rig.
 If that's the case, we invite you to take a look at some of our recent GPU reviews which show system power consumption rates.
-Our Core i7-5960X Extreme Edition/GTX 780-packing test machine only consumed 331 watts at full load.
+Our Core i7-5960X Extreme Edition/GTX Titan X-packing test machine only consumed 331 watts at full load.
 If you need a little more proof, electricity load meters start at about $20.
-The CX500 offers solid parts, 32A on the +12V rail and a three-year warranty.
+The FSP Group AURUM S 400W offers solid parts, 32A on the +12V rail and an extensive five-year warranty.

 There is now a wide range of impressive budget cases and few are as good as the DeepCool Tesseract SW.
-For just $40 it comes loaded with a front mounted 120mm LED fan while it can support four more 120mm fans.
-The case offers plenty of room for radiators, can handle full size GPUs, 150mm tall CPU coolers and 230mm long power supplies.
-Those are some pretty incredible specifications for a relevantly compact mid-tower that weighs just 4.8kgs.
+For just $40 it comes loaded with two 120mm blue LED fans and an impressive case window.
+The case offers plenty of room for radiators, can handle full size 310mm long GPUs, 165mm tall CPU coolers and 230mm long power supplies.
+Those are some pretty incredible specifications for a relevantly compact mid-tower that weighs just 5.1kgs.